Adaptive Window Selection for Financial Risk Forecasting: Simulation studies

 \subsection{Scenario 1: Discrete structural changes}

-In this study, we consider the independent data exhibiting structural breaks over time.
-Here, the structural break refers to the abrupt change in the data-generating process, such as a sudden shift in the mean or variance parameter.
+This study investigates independent data with structural breaks over time, where a structural break refers to an abrupt change in the data-generating process, such as a sudden shift in the mean or variance parameter.